JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 In practical business applications, handling various payment methods efficiently is a common requirement.
 This example illustrates how to implement such business logic using sealed classes.
-By representing different payment methods as subclasses of a sealed class, we establish a clear and manageable structure for processing transactions:
+By representing different payment methods as subclasses of a sealed class, it establishes a clear and manageable structure for processing transactions:

 ```kotlin
 sealed class Payment {